India's biggest IPOs before Hyundai Motor unit flotation

 PHOTO

-Hyundai Motor's Indian unit will launch its $3 billion initial public offering next week, set to be the country's largest-ever IPO by issue size, in a red-hot stock market.
+Hyundai Motor India's $3.3 billion IPO opened for subscription on Tuesday and is set to be the country's largest-ever IPO by issue size, in a red-hot stock market.

-Around 260 companies have raised more than $9 billion so far in 2024, already surpassing the $7.42 billion raised throughout last year, LSEG data shows.
+Around 260 companies have raised more than $9 billion in India so far in 2024, already surpassing the $7.42 billion raised throughout last year, LSEG data shows.

-Here are the five largest India IPOs of all time before Hyundai Motor India:
+Here are the five largest Indian IPOs of all time before Hyundai Motor India:

 * LIFE INSURANCE CORPORATION OF INDIA